-Any alterations to shift times, rest periods and handovers must be completed through the change control process (Appendix 2).
+Any alterations to shift times, rest periods and handovers must be completed through the change control process (Appendix 2) to ensure they remain within budget.

-In line with the Agenda for Change terms and conditions of employment (A4C) and the European Working Time Directive (EWTD), all shifts in excess of 6 hours must include a minimum of 20 minutes unpaid break.
+In line with the Agenda for Change and terms and conditions of employment (A4C) and the European Working Time Directive (EWTD), all shifts in excess of 6 hours must include a minimum of 20 minutes unpaid break.
 It is recommended that any shifts of 12 hours or more have a minimum of 40 minutes unpaid break.